cmhamel/automesh/book/introduction.md

 Figure: Illustration of the patient coordinate system, left figure from Terpsma *et al.*[^Terpsma_2020] and right figure from Sharma.[^Sharma_2021]

 ## Finite Element Mesh

+### ABAQUS

+To come.

+### EXODUS II

+> EXODUS II is a model developed to store and retrieve data for finite element analyses.
+It is used for preprocesing (problem definition), postprocessing (results visualization), as well as code to code data transfer.
+An EXODUS II data file is a random access, machine independent binary file.[^Schoof_1994]

+EXODUS II depends on the Network Common Data Form ([NetCDF](https://www.unidata.ucar.edu/software/netcdf/)) library.

+NetCDF is a public domain database library that provides low-level data storage.
+The NetCDF library stores data in eXternal Data Representation (XDR) format, which provides machine independency.

+EXODUS II library functions provide a map between finite element data objects and NetCDF dimensions, attributes, and variables.

+EXODUS II data objects:

+* Initialization Data
+  * Number of nodes
+  * Number of elements
+  * *optional* informational text
+  * et cetera
+* Model - static objects (i.e., objects that do not change over time)
+  * Nodal coordinates
+  * Element connectivity
+  * Node sets
+  * Side sets
+* *optional* Results
+  * Nodal results
+  * Element results
+  * Global results

+> Note: `automesh` will use Initialization Data and Model sections; it will not use the Results section.

 We use the Exodus II convention for a hexahedral element local node numbering: